HMS Uganda: Transfer to Canada

 HMCS Uganda was detached from the US Navy's Third Fleet on 27 July when Argonaut arrived.
 Uganda proceeded to Eniwetok, and then to Pearl Harbor for refuelling before heading for Esquimalt.
 En route to Pearl Harbor, one boiler suffered a liner collapse which would have resulted in the ship's withdrawal from active combat at any rate.
 Uganda limped into Pearl Harbor on 4 August but was not welcomed because of the resentment that her crew was "quitting" the war.
-Uganda departed after refuelling and proceeded for Esquimalt.
+Uganda departed for Esquimalt after refuelling.
 En route to Canada, the crew heard news about the atomic bombs being dropped on Japan.
 They arrived in Esquimalt on 10 August, the day that Japan announced its acceptance of the Instrument of Surrender.

-HMCS Uganda remained on the Pacific coast following the war serving in a training capacity.
+HMCS Uganda remained on the Pacific coast following the war, serving in a training capacity.
 The cruiser was paid off on 1 August 1947 into the RCN reserve.